The Best Password Managers Of 2021

-Blur is based on a very secure Password Management foundation, which has a wide range of personalized online privacy features never before combined for use as a single product.
+Blur is based on a very secure Password Management foundation, which has a wide range of personalized online privacy never features before combined for use as a single product.

-Blur has both a cloud-based vault and local storage, combined with the routine password capture, password generator, and auto-fill.
+Blur has a cloud-based vault and local storage, combined with the routine password capture, password generator, and auto-fill.

 The Password Boss can support Windows, Android, and iOS but doesn't list Linux or Mac versions.
 If you desire to have password access across different devices, you should look to other password managers.

-We like that Password Boss allows you to choose which region(s) of the world you would like your password information to be stored in; both for management of access speed and handling any government or jurisdictional privacy concerns one may have.
+We like that Password Boss allows you to choose which region(s) of the world you would like your password information to be stored in, both for management of access speed and handling any government or jurisdictional privacy concerns one may have.